 Our stress response system—the HPA axis—is calibrated for intermittent, severe threats such as lions.
 Not for the incessant, trivial threats of modern life, such as difficult phone calls.
 We don’t want our hypothalamus-pituitary-adrenal axis to charge up and release cortisol every time we drive in heavy traffic, but it will do so.

-If you’re like me, you are trying to ease up on the HPA throttle.
+If you’re like me, you’re trying to ease up on the HPA throttle.
 I practice yoga.
 I take magnesium.
-I switch off my computer in the evening like a good Naturopath.
+I switch off my computer in the evening like a good naturopath.
 I sternly instruct my HPA axis to power down, but I must say that it does not always listen.
-If I could only be more Buddha-like, then I would not need to coax my adrenal axis with a herbal medicine like Rhodiola.
+If I could only be more Buddha-like, then I would not need to coax my HPA axis with a herbal medicine like Rhodiola.

 Chronically elevated cortisol looks like this: sleep disturbance, suppressed thyroid function, insulin resistance, progesterone, and testosterone deficiency.
 It shrinks the hippocampus of the brain.
 It causes osteoporosis and immune dysfunction.
 If that wasn’t enough, it shortens the telomeres of our DNA, which accelerates aging.
 When stress is unremitting, cortisol receptors lose sensitivity, forcing the HPA axis to pump cortisol up even higher.
 You can measure cortisol with a saliva test.
 You can feel it when you’re still lying awake at 1 am.
 You can see it as weight gain around the middle.

 Researchers propose that the constituents in Rhodiola and other adaptogen herbs act like mild stress-mimics.
 They induce stress protection mechanisms such as heat shock proteins, and modulate the HPA axis.
 In this way, they inoculate the body against stress, and are a type of hormesis.
 Hormesis is a biological response whereby a mild stressor (such as exercise or calorie restriction) induces a homeostatic mechanism that protects against other stressors.

 Our physiology is primed to respond to the phytonutrients of the plants that we eat.
 When plants change their constituents in response to changes in their environment, then we, in turn, detect those constituents and those changes.
 Our physiology can prepare for our environment.